During cleaning.Before Treatment

 img-2652-2 img-2924 13557773-1035984119771074-1487654328042170247-n-1 img-0913 img-2991_orig img-2996_orig img-2990_orig img-2993_orig img-1281_orig img-1283_orig

-The answer may surprise you.
-Since around the 1980s, fiberglass/asphalt roofing manufacturers have been mixing limestone in the shingles as a filler material.
-The limestone allows the shingles to hold more moisture, along with living organisms.
-This results in a perfect environment with plenty of food for Gloeocapsa Magma, lichens, and mosses to thrive.
-The Gloeocapsa Magma begins life as one spore that lands on your roof from a nearby tree or a neighbors roof, then begins to multiply and spread.
-The rain drags the spores down the roof, creating the ugly black streaking appearance on a roof.
+“So, what causes this stuff to grow on my roof?”
+Since the 1980s, roofing manufacturers have been using limestone in asphalt shingles as a filler material for the product.
+The limestone provides the perfect environment with plenty of food for Gloeocapsa Magma, lichen, moss and other algae.
+Gloeocapsa Magma starts growing from a single spore that lands on your roof from a nearby tree or even from a neighbor’s roof, then begins to multiply.
+The rain actually drags the spores down the roof, which spreads the growth and creates the ugly black streaks commonly seen.

 “What if I have moss or lichen on my roof?”